openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

       | warning: Not using cache on failed catalog
       | err: Could not retrieve catalog; skipping run

-    * The first problem can be solved using the way discribed here http://projects.reductivelabs.com/issues/2244
+    * The first problem can be solved using the way described here: http://projects.reductivelabs.com/issues/2244
-    * The second problem can be solved by rebooting puppet-master
+    * The second problem can be solved by rebooting Puppet master.